amoach/Ghana-based/README.md

 * Homepage has images with buttons in order to navigate the relevant pages according to the images and these include about, contact, festivals and elmina.

-* Fixed responsive hamburger navbar at the top left of each page contains links to all pages.
+* Fixed responsive navbar on each page contains links to all pages.
 The 'Experiences' section also has a dropdown when clicked and the different experiences can be accessed on all pages.
-The navbar has a contrasting colour depending on the page and collaspsible.
 It also floats on mobile devices as you scroll and menu also then takes up the full width of the screen.

 #### Home

-* The Homepage has button features which enables you to navigate four different pages, along with the navbar at top left side:
+* The Homepage has button features which enables you to navigate three different pages, along with the navbar at top left side:

-    1. First image is of Cape coast beach with buttons to take you to the the about and contact pages.
+    1. First image is of Cape coast beach with buttons to take you to the the about page.
 Image was taken from here: (https://unsplash.com/photos/OOOLSgre3RE?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
     2. The second image is one of Afronation festival with a button at the center which will take you to the festivals page.
 Image was taken from here: (https://unsplash.com/photos/cUUvJlhiceU?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
     3. The third image is of Elmina castle door with a centered button that takes you to the Elmina page.
 Image was taken from here: (https://unsplash.com/photos/EoJ8bZnQOmk?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)